Expert shares safety tips residential pool owners

 The sheriff’s office said the child died a few days later.

-If you have an in-ground pool at your home and have a toddler or young child, Bobby Gossett with River City Pool and Spa said you should invest in a pool safety fence to ensure they do not fall in while in the pool while to pool is unsupervised.
+If you have an in-ground pool at your home and have a toddler or young child, Bobby Gossett with River City Pool and Spa said you should invest in a pool safety fence to ensure they do not fall in the pool while it is unsupervised.

 Gossett said pools in Tennessee must be enclosed by a safety barrier that is at least four feet above the ground.